msharma24/msharma24.github.io/_posts/2022-09-03-how-get-started-with-resoto.markdown

 #### Whats next?
 Browse through the official Resoto documentation which includes  [How to guides](https://resoto.com/docs/how-to-guides) and examples to query the resources in your AWS Account.
-If you find Resoto valuable please - Star ★ the Resoto Github repository  to support the project [https://github.com/someengineering/resoto](https://github.com/someengineering/resoto)
+If you find Resoto valuable, please - Star ★ the Resoto Github repository  to support the project [https://github.com/someengineering/resoto](https://github.com/someengineering/resoto)

 #### Resoto Community
 Join the official Resoto Discord Server at [https://discord.gg/someengineering](https://discord.gg/someengineering)  to hang out with the Resoto dev team and other community members,including myself :)